 Taxing Your Remote Workforce: Compliance Guidelines for Employers

-COVID-19 broke down the barriers to remote work, and most companies have adapted to operating without a centralized office.
+COVID-19 broke down the barriers to remote work, and many companies are still operating without a centralized office.

-While there are a lot of benefits to having a distributed workforce moving forward, it also raises compliance questions – particularly around taxation.
+While there are significant benefits to having a distributed workforce, it also raises complex compliance questions – particularly around taxation.

-Identifying the jurisdiction where a remote employee owes state and local taxes is more complicated than ever.
+Identifying the jurisdiction where a remote employee owes state and local taxes is complex.
 Employers need to track and manage taxation for distributed employees, understand what triggers nexus, and properly withhold taxes from employee pay.

-Join us for an in-depth training that will ensure your organization stays tax-compliant while working remotely.
+Join us for this 60-minute program that will ensure your organization stays tax-compliant while working with your on-site and remote employees.

 In this session, we’ll discuss: